notnotnithin/Java-Notes/Multithreading-Parallel-Asynchronous-Coding/01-GettingStartedWithParallel&AsyncProgramming/notes.md

 One important thing I would like to call out is that in a real time app threads normally interact with each other to perform a computation via shared objects or messaging queues.

 In this example, threads are interacting with each other via the shared variable named result.
-There is a popular term in the software industry "where a shared object is the root of all evil".
+There is a popular term in the software industry where **"a shared object is the root of all evil"**.
 It's totally true because when you start to work on a shared object via multiple threads issues like race condition, deadlocks and a variety of many more issues can occur which results in bugs and errors in your program.

 In order to solve these issues, Java have a variety of tools available.
 Some of the examples are synchronized statements, methods, reentrant locks, semaphores, concurrent collections and conditional objects and more.
 So the current state of concurrency is about making sure the shared resources are accessed correctly and efficiently.
-So that's all about concurrency.
+That's all about concurrency.

-Parallelism:
+***Parallelism:***
-Now let's switch gears and talk about parallelism.
+1. Now let's switch gears and talk about parallelism.
 Parallelism is a concept in which two or more tasks are literally going to run in parallel.
 This is one of the important difference between concurrency and parallelism.

-Parallelism involves these following steps.
+2. Parallelism involves these following steps.
    1. Decomposing the tasks into multiple subtasks which is also known as "Forking".
    2. Executing these tasks in sequential.
    3. "Joining" the results of these individual tasks into a single result.

 This whole process is also known as Fork/Join.

-In Fork/Join, we have the task at the top.
+3. In Fork/Join, we have the task at the top.
 The first step of parallelism is to split the tasks into multiple subtasks.
 The tasks need to be broken down to a size where it cannot be split further.
 This whole process is called Forkinh and then execute the tasks.
 Once the tasks are executed, then we need to combine the tasks to produce the final result.
 This whole process is called Fork/Join.
 This whole concept got introduced as part of the Java7.

-Let's quickly look at parallelism using a simple example.
+4. Let's quickly look at parallelism using a simple example.

 The use case that we have here is to transform the string to uppercase, so we have a list of names - Bob, Jamie, Jill and Rick, and we are going to convert the names to uppercase string using the parallelism mechanism.
 The input here is a lowercase and the output here is the uppercase and this is the expected result.

-The very first step is the fork step, meaning splitting the structure into its least possible size.
+5. The very first step is the fork step, meaning splitting the structure into its least possible size.
 Here, the data structure that we have is a list, so the least possible size is a data element of size one.
 At the end of step one, we have the list split into individual elements.

-The second step is actually processing the elements sequentially.
+6. The second step is actually processing the elements sequentially.
 So here each and every element is processed sequentially.
 The processing logic is nothing but transforming the element to uppercase.
 So as a result of the second step, the data is converted to uppercase.

-The third step is the join phase where we will combine the results step by step to produce the final result.
+7. The third step is the join phase where we will combine the results step by step to produce the final result.
 In a nutshell, this is how the parallelism works.

-Before we move on to the next slide, I would like to quickly talk about step two which is processed sequentially.

-What happens behind the scenes from the execution standpoint?
+***What happens behind the scenes from the execution standpoint?***
 Here, we have the list split into individual elements.
 Assume we have multiple cores in the machine, for example, 4 cores.
 The next step would be to execute the uppercase operation sequentially to produce the result given here.

 From a developer point of view, you might be wondering, how can we fork and join the list that's used in this example?